University of Northern British Columbia Apply Today

 One veteran solo entrant looking towards this year’s event with more nervousness than usual is UNBC PhD student and instructor in Environmental Planning, Ian Picketts.
 “Each year, I challenge my students to put a team together,” says Picketts.
 “If they beat me, I’ll wear a suit for the rest of the year.
 This year they’ve actually accepted the challenge for the first time, so I’m a little concerned.
 They’ll have an increasing advantage for each successive leg of the event so that’s going to really motivate me to push hard.
 I hate wearing suits!”

 “None of this would be possible without the participation and support of the UNBC community and the people of northern BC.
 Local sponsors really get on board with the funding,” says Dr. Maher.
 “What are we looking for next year?
-We always want more participants, more volunteers, and—next year, especially—we are looking for new members for the organizational committee.
+We always want more participants, more volunteers, and—next year, especially—we are looking for new members for the organizing committee.
 After six years, I’m looking to give someone new a chance to get involved with this fun and uniquely northern event.”

-Cut-off for the February 12 event is February 8.
+The cut-off for the February 12 event is February 8.
 For further information, visit www.pgiceman.ca.

 Are you entering the Ice Man this year?
 Share your photos with us on our Facebook page or on Twitter!